cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query.md

-  distribution             Querying commands for the distribution module evidence                 Query for evidence by hash or for all (paginated) submitted evidence feegrant                 Querying commands for the feegrant module gov                      Querying commands for the governance module ibc                      Querying commands for the IBC module ibc-router
+  distribution             Querying commands for the distribution module evidence                 Query for evidence by hash or for all (paginated) submitted evidence feegrant                 Querying commands for the feegrant module globalfee                Querying commands for the global fee module gov                      Querying commands for the governance module ibc                      Querying commands for the IBC module ibc-router
-  ibc-transfer             IBC fungible token transfer query subcommands interchain-accounts      interchain-accounts subcommands liquidity                Querying commands for the liquidity module mint                     Querying commands for the minting module params                   Querying commands for the params module slashing                 Querying commands for the slashing module staking                  Querying commands for the staking module tendermint-validator-set Get the full tendermint validator set at given height
+  ibc-transfer             IBC fungible token transfer query subcommands interchain-accounts      interchain-accounts subcommands mint                     Querying commands for the minting module params                   Querying commands for the params module provider                 Querying commands for the ccv provider module slashing                 Querying commands for the slashing module staking                  Querying commands for the staking module tendermint-validator-set Get the full tendermint validator set at given height